openharmony/docs/en/application-dev/reference/apis/js-apis-document.md

 # document

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE:**<br/>
+- The initial APIs of this module are supported since API version 6.
+Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> The interface of this module will be discarded later.
+- The interface of this module will be discarded later.Calling the following interface throws an exception.
+It is not recommended to use the following interface in OpenHarmony.

 ## Modules to Import

 ```js
 import document from '@ohos.document';
 ```

-## Guidelines

-Calling the following interface throws an exception.
-It is not recommended to use the following interface in OpenHarmony.

 ## document.choose